2019 NKT-IKBU INTERNATIONAL

-Please note, to comply with safety regulations, no naked flames of any kind (e.g. candles, gas cookers or gas lighting) will be permitted anywhere on the campsite.
+Please note, to comply with fire safety regulations, no naked flames of any kind (e.g. candles, gas cookers or gas lighting) will be permitted anywhere on the campsite.

 During your visit to Manjushri KMC you are requested to please refrain from smoking (incl. electronic cigarettes), taking intoxicants and drinking alcohol in the building and in the grounds.

-Please also refrain from lighting incense or candles either indoors or in the campsite.
+For fire safety, please also refrain from lighting incense or candles either indoors or in the campsite.

 The Festivals are a time of peace, quiet and reflection.
 It is for this reason that we ask you not to bring musical instruments of any kind to the Festival, and to use headphones if listening to music.